jkraemer/mail-gpg/README.md

     bundle exec rake

-The first run will take a while since it sets up a mock gpg home directory in `test/gpghome` containing two different identities used in the test cases.
-Following test runs will use that directory if it still exists and will therefore be substantially faster.
+Test cases use a mock gpghome located in `test/gpghome` in order to not mess around with your personal gpg keychain.

 ## Todo

 * Signing of unencrypted mails
-* Decryption
-* Signature verification
+* Decryption and signature verification for received mails
-* Add optional on the fly import of recipients' keys from public key servers based on email address
+* on the fly import of recipients' keys from public key servers based on email address or key id
-* Send encrypted mails to recipients when possible, fall back to unencrypted mail otherwise
+* handle encryption errors due to missing keys - maybe return a list of failed recipients
+* add some setup code to help initialize a basic keychain directory with public/private keypair.

 ## Contributing